pavelm14/PyPhyloGenomics_ms/MS.md

 one run [@ekblom2010], which is quicker and cheaper than using the Sanger method.

-However, NGS is not widely used in phylogenetics and the difficulty in finding variable loci in non-model organisms is cited as one of the impeding reasons [@mccormack2013].
-Research in phylogenomics will be accelerated by using NGS due to the ease to obtain DNA data at massive scale.
+Research in phylogenomics can be accelerated by using NGS due to the ease to obtain DNA data at massive scale.
 It would be very easy  to sequence many more than the 12 to 19 loci that so far have been used in phylogenomic studies [@wahlberg2008; @regier2013].
-However, researchers have been relying on the Sanger method for sequencing a handful of genes to be used in phylogenetic inference in several Lepidoptera groups [@matos2013; @regier2013; @pena2011].
+However, researchers have been relying on the Sanger method for sequencing a handful of genes to be used in phylogenetic inference in several Lepidoptera groups [@matos2013; -@regier2013; @pena2011].

-One issue to develop is a way to obtain candidate genes suitable for phylogenetic inference, i.e. orthologs, single copy genes, lack of introns, etc.
-Ortholog genes are those that share a common ancestor during their evolutionary history [@chiu2006] and can be considered as homologous structures useful for comparative systematics.

-Gene duplication is a common phenomenon in animals and plants [@duarte2010] producing paralog genes with a degree of similarity depending on the time of divergence since duplication.
-Paralogs are problematic for phylogenetic inference and these are not normally used because they can cause error and artifacts [@sanderson2002; @fares2005].

-* why separated by xxxx distance

 Some studies have used NSG techniques to sequence miRNAs in phylogenomic analyses of the high level relationships in Panarthropoda [@campbell2011].